Graduate Students Mobilize Research in Response to Recent Oil Spill

 Melissa and Joana’s recent success reveals only one aspect of a larger movement.
 Aside from the SCOP, a part of UCI’s larger student body is making its own efforts to fight against Big Oil and fossil fuels, advocating for solar power instead.
 Student volunteers from UCI’s CALPIRG (California-based Public Research Group) are making rounds around UCI’s ring road spreading awareness on the ongoing battle against non-renewable energy sources and asking students to sign petitions.

-Diverse efforts from Melissa and Joana, SCOP, CALPIRG, and ambitious undergraduate researchers have put UCI on the scientific and socio-political map as major defenders of Southern California’s coastal environments.
+Diverse efforts from Melissa and Joana, SCOP, CALPIRG, and ambitious undergraduate researchers have put UC Irvine on the scientific and socio-political map as major defenders of Southern California’s coastal environments.
 These smaller movements raise a voice that might finally free Southern California from the lingering risks of oil’s antiquated era.

 Written by Christopher Nagelvoort